TITLE University Architect and Director of Planning, Design and Construction

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Architecture is required.

-Experience: At least six years of progressively responsible experience as a registered architect in similar positions at institutions of higher education or with similar large organizations is required.
+Experience: At least six years of progressively responsible experience as a registered architect is required.
 This experience must include discerning program needs from user input to develop programming and planning documents, guiding and managing the design process, developing and managing project budgets, overseeing multi-million dollar construction projects involving a diversity of construction systems, and field observation of construction.
 Construction industry experience with institutions of higher education is preferred.
-Demonstrated experience working effectively in a diverse environment is preferred.

 License/Accreditation: Architectural registration is required; Missouri registration is required or must be obtained within twelve months of the date of hire.
 Accreditation through the United States Green Building Council in Leadership in Energy and Environmental Design (LEED) or a related professionally recognized organization is preferred.